A Simple Method for Predicting Covariance Matrices of Financial Returns: Traditional factor model

-where $F_t \in \reals^{n \times r}$ is the factor exposure matrix, $f_t \in \reals^r$ is the factor return vector, $z_t \in \reals^n$ is the idiosyncratic return, and $r$ is the number of factors, typically much smaller than $n$.
-The factor returns are constructed or found by several methods, such as principal component analysis, or by hand; see, \eg, \cite{bai2008large, bai2003inferential, lettau2020estimating, lettau2020factors, pelger2022factor, pelger2022interpretable, fama1993common, fama1992cross}.
+where $F_t \in \reals^{n \times k}$ is the factor exposure matrix, $f_t \in \reals^k$ is the factor return vector, $z_t \in \reals^n$ is the idiosyncratic return, and $k$ is the number of factors, typically much smaller than $n$.
+The factor returns are constructed or found by several methods, such as principal component analysis (PCA), or by hand; see, \eg, \citep{bai2008large, bai2003inferential, lettau2020estimating, lettau2020factors, pelger2022factor, pelger2022interpretable, fama1993common, fama1992cross}.
 Thus we assume that the factor returns are known.
-Given the factor returns, the rows of the factor exposure matrix are typically found by least squares regression over a rolling or exponentially weighted window~\cite{cochrane2009asset}.
+Given the factor returns, the rows of the factor exposure matrix are typically found by least squares regression over a rolling or exponentially weighted window~\citep{cochrane2009asset}.
 The idiosyncratic returns $z_t$ are then found as the residuals in this least squares fit.
 The factor returns $f_t$ are modeled as $\mathcal N(0,\Sigma_t^\mathrm{f})$, and the idiosyncratic returns $z_t$ are modeled as $\mathcal N(0,E_t)$, where $E_t$ is diagonal.
 It is also assumed that the factor returns and idiosyncratic returns are independent across time and of each other.
-We end up with a covariance matrix in factor form, \ie, rank $r$ plus diagonal,

-The factor model has parameters $F_t$, $\Sigma^\mathrm{f}_t$, and $E_t$, which all together include $nr+r(r+1)/2+ n$ scalar parameters.
-This can be substantially fewer than the number of scalar parameters in a generic covariance matrix, which is $n(n+1)/2$.
-(The smaller number of parameters is not the only reason for using a factor model.)

-We can easily use the methods described in this paper with a factor model.
-We simply predict the factor return covariance $\hat \Sigma^\text{f}_t$ and the idiosyncratic variances $\hat E_t$ using the methods described in this paper, and then form the covariance estimate
+We end up with a covariance matrix in factor form, \ie, rank $k$ plus diagonal, \BEQ \Sigma_t = F_t\Sigma^{\text{f}}_tF_t^T + {E}_t. \EEQ We can easily use the methods described above with a factor model.
+Simply predict the factor return covariance $\hat \Sigma^\text{f}_t$ (using the factor returns $f_t$) and the idiosyncratic variances $\hat E_t$ (using the entries of $z_t$), using the methods described in this monograph, and then form the covariance estimate

-\paragraph{Factor form regularization.} Another approach yields the same factor form of the covariance prediction, but directly from the return data, without the need for pre-defined factor returns.
-We do this by modifying the IEWMA estimates to each produce a factor model, \ie, diagonal plus low rank, as follows.
-Let $R_t$ denote the correlation prediction derived from the EWMA estimate of $\tilde{R}_t$; see \S\ref{s-iewma}.
-To form a rank $r$ plus diagonal approximation of $R_t$ we proceed as follows.
-First we compute its eigendecomposition $R_t = \sum_{i=1}^n \lambda_i q_iq_i^T$, with $\lambda_1 \geq \lambda_2 \geq \cdots \geq \lambda_n$.
-We then form the rank $r$ plus diagonal approximation of this correlation matrix

-where the diagonal matrix $E_t$ is chosen so that the diagonal entries of $\widehat R_t$ are one, \ie, it is also a correlation matrix.
-(It can be shown that these are all nonnegative.)
-Now we simply use $\widehat R_t$ in place of $R_t$.
-Replacing $R_t$ with its rank $r$ plus diagonal approximation can be considered a sophisticated form of regularization or shrinkage.